-- 1. Read and heed all instructions provided by the manufacturer on use, maintenance, cleaning, and care, and warnings regarding the respirator's limitations. - 2.
-Choose respirators certified for use to protect against the contaminant of concern.
+- 1. Read and heed all instructions provided by the manufacturer on use, maintenance, cleaning and care, and warnings regarding the respirator's limitations. - 2.
+Choose respirators certified for use to protect against the air contaminant of concern.
 NIOSH, the National Institute for Occupational Safety and Health of the U.S. Department of Health and Human Services, certifies respirators.
 A label or statement of certification should appear on the respirator or respirator packaging.
 It will tell you what the respirator is designed for and how much it will protect you. - 3.
-Do not wear your respirator into atmospheres containing contaminants for which your respirator is not designed to protect against.
-For example, a respirator designed to filter dust particles will not protect you against gases, vapors, or very small solid particles of fumes or smoke. - 4.
+Do not wear your respirator into environments containing air contaminants your respirator is not designed to protect against.
+For example, a respirator designed to filter dust particles only (like most filtering facepiece respirators) will not provide protection against gases and vapors. - 4.
 Keep track of your respirator so that you do not mistakenly use someone else's respirator.